In this article, you’ll learn everything you need to know about First Contentful Paint (FCP), including:

 Or your company logo:

 These elements might seem insignificant, but they’re crucial for the user experience.
 They tell your visitors: “Hey, your input is being processed and the site is loading.
 The result will be ready in a second”.
+If a page stays blank for a few seconds before it loads, users don’t know whether something is happening or not.

-More importantly, FCP is a good indicator of the first impression your website makes.
+It’s a good indicator of the first impression your website makes.

 But while important, FCP doesn’t tell the whole story of how users experience load time.
 In fact, FCP (like all metrics) has some significant gaps.